imyaash/ImaginFusion/readme.md

     ```
     python cli.py -h
     ```
-4. You can also find the sample CLI commands in the "testScript.bat" file.
+4. You can also find the sample CLI commands in [this](sampleCmd.md) file.

 ### Graphical User Interface (GUI)
 To use the GUI, follow these steps: